CollapseLabs/gardening-for-engineers/README.md

 This document reflects my personal learning journey over the past years.
 You are welcome to submit pull requests or email me with feedback.

 Currently the focus is on indoor and balcony growing in an urban apartment setting.
-Therefore, only container gardening and hydroponics are covered.
-Garden beds, composting, aquaponics, fungiculture, permaculture are not covered (yet).
+Therefore, only hydroponics and container gardening are covered.
+Garden beds, composting, aquaculture, fungiculture, permaculture are not covered (yet).

 ## Table of Contents